 - Ekusukyuiizumii [エクスキューズミー] from English excuse me;

-I hope you enjoyed the article, if you liked leave your comments and share with friends.
-Do you know any other alternative to apologize in Japanese?
+I hope you enjoyed the article, if you liked it, leave your comments and share it with your friends.
+Do you know any other alternatives to apologize in Japanese?